Motion Comic The Killer: Now Bigger and Better

-With misty-eyed nostalgia we sometimes revisit The Killer – the very first interactive motion comic ever made (before Marvel coined the term).
+With misty-eyed nostalgia we sometimes revisit The Killer – the very first interactive motion comic ever made.
 And it still holds, after all these years.
+Which is why we ‘remastered’ this old gem – adjusted the display size of the comic to make it look good on today’s hi-res, retina and what not screens.

-Produced by Submarine Channel in 2001, The Killer is a twelve-part interactive animation series based on the famous French graphic novel series Le Tueur by Jacamon and Matz.
-Creative director of the online adaptation of The Killer was the then very young, very upcoming motion designer and animator Fons Schiedon.
+Produced by Submarine Channel back in 2001, The Killer is a twelve-part interactive graphic novel based on the popular French series Le Tueur by Jacamon and Matz.
+Creative director of the online adaptation of The Killer was the then very young, very upcoming illustrator, animator and director Fons Schiedon.

 Back in 2001, we wrote: